triilman25/triilman25/README.md

 }
 ```

 don't ask me about the front-end.
 I'm a little afraid to include it on my CV.
 I can do it but I don't want to do it as often. front-end for me is like doing ordinary things with extraordinary drive. who wants to spend time just to make a button look attractive in a day?
-I know we can use framework like tailwind or bootstrap but in industry the difference is too big (beyond expectations).

 [1]: https://github.com/Fattah25
 [2]: https://codeberg.org/Fattah25